cjnaz/lanmonitor/tools/lanmonitor_P2.md

 - Install lanmonitor as a systemd service (google how).
 An example `lanmonitor.service` file is provided in the config directory.
 Note that the config file may be modified while the service is running, with changes taking effect on the next ServiceLoopTime.
 Make sure that the user that the service runs under (typically root) has ssh password-less access to any remotes.
 - stock_notif sends a text message for each monitored item that is in a FAIL or CRITICAL state.
 CRITICAL items have a repeated text message sent after the `CriticalReNotificationInterval`.
 Notifications are typically sent as text messages, but may be (also) directed to regular email addresses.
 - stock_notif also sends a periodic summary report listing any current warnings/fails/criticals, or that all is well.
 Summaries are typically sent as email messages.
-- NOTE:  All timevalues in the config file may be entered with a `s` (seconds), `m` (minutes), `h` (hours), `d` (days), or `w` (weeks) suffix.
+- **NOTE timevalues:**  All timevalues in the config file may be entered with a `s` (seconds), `m` (minutes), `h` (hours), `d` (days), or `w` (weeks) suffix.
 For example `6.5h` is 6.5 hours.
 If no suffix is provided the time value is taken as seconds.
-- NOTE:  You may wish to set static leases for hosts that you will be accessing by name, otherwise you may get HOST \<xxx> IS NOT KNOWN warnings until that host renews its IP address after a router (DHCP / DNS resolver) reboot.
+- **NOTE static leases:**  You may wish to set static leases for hosts that you will be accessing by name, otherwise you may get HOST \<xxx> IS NOT KNOWN warnings until that host renews its IP address after a router (DHCP / DNS resolver) reboot.
-- NOTE:  Some remote hosts may not have needed commands available for ssh login.
+- **NOTE remote commands missing:**  Some remote hosts may not have needed commands available for ssh login.
 This is a known issue for the interface_plugin: the ifconfig command is not available on a Raspberry Pi via ssh.
 To resolve this issue, add the missing command's path to /etc/ssh/sshd_config, eg:

       $ ssh user@host env
       ...